 We recommend using a trackable shipping method which does not require a signature.
 Also, please make sure your books are securely wrapped in a durable package.
-Boxes or Poly mailers are often best for shipping books. --Flat Rate Priority Mail Boxes through the US Postal System work great.
-Media Mail is also an option (Just remember if you are sending close to the final entry deadline Media Mail can take quite a bit longer and may cause your books to arrive after the deadline).
-We do not recommend shipping books in manilla envelopes, which often arrive torn or damaged. --You'd be surprised by the condition in which many book submissions arrive.
+Boxes or Poly mailers are often best for shipping books. --Flat Rate Priority Mail Boxes through the US Postal System work great as well.
+Media Mail is also an option (Just remember if you are sending close to the final entry deadline Media Mail can take quite a bit longer and may cause your books to arrive after the final entry deadline).
+We do not recommend shipping books in manilla envelopes, which often arrive torn or damaged. --You'd be surprised at the condition in which many book submissions arrive.
 Please make every effort to ensure your book award or review entry arrives fully intact.

 I would like to contact one of your award winning authors for an interview, can you share their contact information with me?

-We cannot make any author's information available.
-But we are happy to forward a message so they may respond if they are interested in doing so.
+We cannot release any author's information; but we are happy to forward a message to any author so they may respond if they are interested in doing so.

 Do you have any recommendations for Book Cover Designers?